 - an updated degree program form.

-- One (1) copy of thesis for department.
+- One (1) copy of thesis in electronic format for department.

 - One (1) electronic copy of dissertation on CD (for University archives).